xjtu-omics/STMiner/readme.md

 sp.spatial_high_variable_genes()
 ```

-You can check the distance of each gene by
+You can check the distance of each gene by:

 ```python
 sp.global_distance